SpaceVim/SpaceVim/docs/development.md

 <!-- vim-markdown-toc -->

-SpaceVim is an effort of all the volunteers.
-We encourage you to pitch in.
-The community makes SpaceVim what it is.
+SpaceVim is a joint effort of all contributors.
+We encourage you to participate in SpaceVim's development.
+This page describes the entire development process of SpaceVim.

-We have a few guidelines which we need all contributors to follow.
+We have some guidelines that we need all contributors to follow.

-You can only consider reading the sections relevant to what you are going to do:
+You can only think about reading the part that is relevant to what you are going to do:

-- [Asking for help](#asking-for-help) if you are about to open an issue to ask a question.
+- [Asking for help](#asking-for-help): if you are about to open an issue to ask a question.
+- [Requesting new feature](#requesting-new-feature): if you want a new feature.
-- [Reporting issues](#reporting-issues) if you are about to open a new issue.
+- [Reporting bugs](#reporting-bugs): if you run into a bug.
-- [Contributing code](#contributing-code) if you are about to send a pull-request.
+- [Contributing code](#contributing-code): if you are about to send a pull-request.

 ## Asking for help

-If you want to ask an usage question, be sure to look first into some places as it may hold the answers:
+If you have any questions about using SpaceVim, check out the following context first, which may contain the answers:

-- <kbd>:h SpaceVim-faq</kbd>: Some of the most frequently asked questions are answered there.
+- `:h SpaceVim-faq`: Some of the most frequently asked questions are answered there.
 - [SpaceVim documentation](https://spacevim.org/documentation/): It is the general documentation of SpaceVim.

+Besides, you can also [chat with us](../community/#chat)

-## Bug reporting
+## Reporting bugs

-To report a bug, you can use the spacevim mailing list `spacevim@googlegroups.com`, before sending mail, please:
+If you run into a bug, please follow these guidelines to get feedback. before sending mail, please:

 - Check that no duplicate issue in [google groups](https://groups.google.com/forum/#!forum/spacevim)